 The store has a large customer base with many returning customers looking for crafting items at wonderfully low prices.
 The Craft Barn has a thriving Facebook page crammed with ‘make and do’ suggestions and all the current offers.
 With new deliveries being made all the time, we never know what interesting items may be added to the offers next week, check our Facebook page here.

 The academy students access the two Craft Barn units several times per week.
-In the workshop unit, students learn skills to help manufacture and assemble craft packs ready for sale.
+In the workshop unit, students learn skills to help sort, manufacture and assemble craft packs ready for sale.
 In the retail unit, students price up and face up stock on the shelves, operate the till and learn about customer service during opening hours.
-The store has recently received extensive refurbishment and as a result there will now be more opportunities for the community to visit the shop and access this work based learning with their service users.
-We are currently developing partnerships with other organisations and schools to broaden our work based offer at this venue.
+The store has recently received extensive refurbishment and as a result there are now more opportunities for the community to visit the shop and access this work based learning with their service users.
+We are currently developing partnerships with other organisations including schools to broaden our work based offer at this venue.

 Saxon Hill Community Café

 The Saxon Hill Community Café was established in 2013 and is based on the site of Saxon Hill Academy.
 It is open for the use of pupils, staff and invited visitors to the academy and also during ‘out of school’ hours, the café is open to the community for booked events.
 The café serves a variety of hot and cold food and drink in an attractive, warm and friendly environment.
 Students in the Towards Independence department are based in here during the week where they make lunches for themselves, visitors and staff.